 Processing lasts for as long as the Data Processor represents the Data Controller.
 Upon termination of the Service Agreement, Personal Data is deleted from active systems immediately.

-The Sub-processors are used for hosting of servers, and these Sub-processors operate with adequate level of protection for personal data and comply with Applicable Data Protection Law.
-The list of Sub-processors are as follows:
+The Sub-processors are used for hosting servers, and these Sub-processors operate with an adequate level of protection for personal data and comply with Applicable Data Protection Law.
+The list of Sub-processors is as follows: